SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Discussions

 \subsection{Can Star-formation occur even in the strongly magnetized environment of 30 Doradus?}

-Figures \ref{fig:VGT_protostars} and \ref{fig:MA_VGTs} show that the velocity gradient of both \textsc{CII} and CO missalign with the magnetic fields at certain locations in both North and South regions, which indicates that (1) gas moves parallel to the field lines and (2) there is gravitational collapse.
-However, these positions distribute from low density to maximum gas density, and mostly in magnetically sub-critical regions, sub-Alfv\'enic, and where the magnetic pressure is higher than the turbulent one and largely higher than that of the thermal.
+Figures \ref{fig:VGT_protostars} and \ref{fig:MA_VGTs} show that the velocity gradients of both \textsc{CII} and CO misalign with the B-fields at certain locations in both North and South regions, which indicates that (1) gas moves parallel to the field lines and (2) there is gravitational collapse.
+However, these positions distribute from low to maximum gas density, and mostly in magnetically sub-critical, sub-Alfv\'enic regions where the magnetic pressure is higher than that of the turbulence and thermal.
 The PDF of gas density in Figure \ref{fig:pdf_NH} illustrates the power-law tail, an indicator of star-formation activities, at not very dense gas (column density few times higher than $10^{21}\,\rm cm^{-2}$) supporting the local collapse scenario, where protostars candidates are likely to locate.
-How can we explain on-going star-formation in strong B-fields?
+How can we explain the on-going star-formations in strong B-fields?